-Take your bike, slow down and explore nature on beautiful Sanibel Island.
+Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Visit the mangroves at Ding Darling National Wildlife Refuge and see flocks of shorebirds in their natural environment and maybe some reptiles too.
 The island’s other wildlife preserves also welcome visitors.